Loading...

 Scenario

 Your manager needs detailed info about this machine’s OS, hardware, and architecture.
-You’ll use uname for kernel and platform info, and dmidecode for manufacturer, product name, and UUID.
+You’ll use uname for kernel and platform details, and dmidecode for manufacturer, product name, and UUID.

 Operator context

-uname reports what the kernel knows. dmidecode reads SMBIOS/DMI data provided by firmware, which is commonly used for asset tracking and identifying VMs.
+uname reports what the running kernel knows. dmidecode reads SMBIOS/DMI data provided by firmware, which is commonly used for asset tracking and for identifying virtual machines.

 Objective